CodeMaxx/CodeMaxx.github.io/_posts/2016-05-31-writeup-overthewire-bandit-level16.md

 writeup: true
 points:
 ctf_category: Wargame
-description: "Bandit Level 16 → 17: port scanning with nmap to find the SSL listener and get an SSH key"
+description: "Port scanning with nmap to find the SSL listener and get an SSH key"
 ---

 > **Level goal:** The credentials for the next level can be retrieved by submitting the password of the current level to a port on localhost in the range 31000 to 32000.
 First find out which of these ports have a server listening on them.
 Then find out which of those speak SSL and which don’t.
 There is only 1 server that will give the next credentials, the others will simply send back to you whatever you send to it.